-When someone is required to do something by law, rule, morality, or something force, he is obliged.
-For some reason, the legal term obligated, which has a subtle but important difference in meaning, has come to be seen as synonymous with, or even as the correct form for, obliged.
+When someone is required to do something by law, rule, morality, or some other force, he is obliged.
+For some reason, the legal term obligated, which has a subtle but important difference in meaning, has come to be seen as synonymous with, or even as the correct form of, obliged.
 Along with the verbal form to obligate, these words introduce stylistic clutter and make the writer seem insecure in the way that hypercorrection or misapplied specificity is wont to do.
 Unless working under the instruction of a solicitor, use oblige or obliged and never obligate or obligated.

 Verdict: I’m not obligated to be funny.

 In another lesson brought to you by cartoons, per se rears its head only occasionally, but it is usually by people who do not really understand what they are doing with the phrase, perhaps confusing it with perchance or perchance perhaps.

 Per se means (of/in) itself, intrinsically or, slightly more loosely, as such in the sense of establishing the limitations of something.

 Thus, in reference to data analysis, the phrase, ‘These data do not have the ability to solve our problems per se, but they may help us assess the causes of those problems,’ is fine.
 Whereas ‘Per se, have you seen my wife?’ is gibberish, and spelling it ‘persay’ is just the nonsense icing on the babble cake.